-There are many PSV/PRV that are connected to flare header.
-It is always a better practice to consider all the PSV systems in a single system along with flare header to get proper boundary condition for all PSV/PRV systems.
-The reaction force for those PSV/PRV’s need to be collected/calculated beforehand.
-It is preferable to add Rest+Guide+Line Stop in PSV outlet line and Hold down +Guide in PSV inlet line.
-Reaction force to be added considering one PSV/PRV is popping up and other is not popping.
+There are many PSV/PRVs that are connected to the flare header.
+It is always a better practice to consider all the PSV systems in a single system along with the flare header to get proper boundary conditions for all PSV/PRV systems.
+The reaction force for those PSV/PRV’s needs to be collected/calculated beforehand.
+It is preferable to add Rest+Guide+Line Stop in the PSV outlet line and Hold down +Guide in the PSV inlet line.
+Reaction force to be added considering one PSV/PRV is popping up and the other is not popping.

 Piping shall be evaluated for sufficient flexibility.
 If necessary expansion loops shall be provided.
 Expansion joints to be avoided.
-Flare piping loops are planned in a horizontal plane (4D bends) in order to ensure pipe slope/free draining requirements.
+Flare piping loops are planned in a horizontal plane (2D loops) in order to ensure pipe slope/free draining requirements.
 However, the number of loops should be minimized as much as possible.

 - Flare line routing and supporting are to be planned in such a way that forces and moments on flare knock-out drum nozzle connections are minimized.

 - Sometimes Flare line may consist of two-phase flow.
 So Vibration/Acoustic analysis (AIV) is required to be performed and supporting to be strengthened.

 Flare Stack and Knock Out Drum Nozzle Loads

-Knock out drums are normal horizontal vessels and normally have high allowable nozzle load values.
+Knock-out drums are normal horizontal vessels and normally have high allowable nozzle load values.
 So there is no difficulty in qualifying these nozzles.
-But, Stack has less nozzle allowable loads.
+But, Stack has fewer nozzle allowable loads.
 So pipe routing has to be sufficiently flexible to reduce the nozzle loads.
 Consult with Stack vendor at the initial stage and collect the allowable load values early to avoid major design changes at a later stage.

 Few related articles for you.